 One major knock is how removed Trillium feels from everything, and the noise coming from the hospital in the years ahead won’t help the ambiance.
 It undeniably ticks a lot of boxes though.

 7646 Prince Albert Street

 At first glance, Moberley feels like any old Big Field Park in Vancouver with a community centre and washroom.

 Observe closer though, fair child, and treasures await!

 Well, maybe not treasures, but a few nice additions that can be the difference between an average and above average park.

-Take the zip line, for instance: a fun addition to any park, but fairly rare in the city compared to the many unloved and mostly empty concrete wading pools.
+Take the zip line, for instance: a fun addition to any park, but fairly rare compared to the many unloved and mostly empty concrete wading pools in Vancouver.
 Or the somewhat hidden garden between the community centre and the playground, which has large stalks of corn as part of its crop.